 If you’re looking to extend your stroll, both the Strollway and Long Branch connect back to the Salem Greenway, a 20-mile trail that goes out to Winston-Salem State University before connecting at Quarry Park and Salem Lake.

 In Winston-Salem, hiking doesn’t have to require special gear or a GoPro!
 Just get out there and take in the beauty of the city.
-And if walking isn’t your thing, check out Triad Eco Adventures for guided Segway, e-bike, and Stand-Up Paddleboard (SUP) excursions or ZAGSTER Bike Share to cruise around town on a rented bicycle.
+And if walking isn’t your thing, check out Triad Eco Adventures for guided Segway, e-bike, and Stand-Up Paddleboard (SUP) excursions.

-Creative Corridors, and the NC Department of Transportation (NCDOT) are spearheading two pedestrian bridges to be built over the new Salem Parkway (formerly Business 40).
-These additions will help connect some of Winston-Salem’s historic residential neighborhoods with the liveliness of downtown.
+Creative Corridors and the NC Department of Transportation (NCDOT) spearheaded the building of two pedestrian bridges over Salem Parkway.
+These additions help to connect some of Winston-Salem’s historic residential neighborhoods with the liveliness of downtown.

-Strollway Pedestrian Bridge: Creative Corridors has engaged North Carolina native and internationally acclaimed landscape architect, Walter Hood, for the project.
-According to Creative Corridors, it will be the first pedestrian land bridge in North Carolina and possibly the first urban land bridge in the United States.
-The bridge itself will include 12-foot-wide walkways to allow for both pedestrian and bicycle traffic.
-Planting beds will be integrated into the bridge on either side of the walkway with a variety of native plants and ornamental trees.
+Strollway Pedestrian Bridge: Creative Corridors engaged North Carolina native and internationally acclaimed landscape architect, Walter Hood, for the project.
+The bridge itself includes 12-foot-wide walkways to allow for both pedestrian and bicycle traffic.
+Planting beds are integrated into the bridge on either side of the walkway with a variety of native plants and ornamental trees.

-Green Street Pedestrian Bridge: Connecting the West Salem neighborhood with BB&T Ballpark and the new development slated for the surrounding area, the Green Street Pedestrian Bridge will serve as an artful and iconic western gateway to downtown.
+Green Street Pedestrian Bridge: Connecting the West Salem neighborhood with Truist Stadium and the new development slated for the surrounding area, the Green Street Pedestrian Bridge serves as an artful and iconic western gateway to downtown.
 Its arching structure, designed by architect Donald MacDonald, is inspired by the arch of oak trees that are ubiquitous throughout the region.